Swpogue/fs-journal/journal/06/reflection.md

 - What did you learn that was a shock or surprise?
 - What are you struggling with?
 - What would you count as a victory?

+Day 1
+holiday

+Day 2
+Learning Vue.
+I like the ease of use.
+Just need to learn the syntax.